rasmuserik/rasmuserik.github.com/README.md

     - `debug.html` - debug version of app
     - `404.html` error page: redirect to /
     - `favicon.ico`
-    - `build` generated debug/minified/...
+    - `dist` generated debug/minified/...
 JavaScript
     - `files` `images` - various files and images
 - `old` old versions of this site, merge and delete
     - `timelog` - timelog application, to be rewritten into `scripts`